 Above all, I knew that my Memory Palaces could be much more precise.
 So I found better ways to begin the journeys through them.
 I discovered principles that reduced the errors many people make with mnemonics and massively reduced the cognitive load extensive learning places on the mind.

 And the more I worked at it, the more streamlined the techniques became.
 Before I knew it, I had zoomed through most of the books and was ready to sit for my exams.
+(These days, I also use mind mapping based on this Tony Buzan methodology.)

 I had also finally landed on a feasible dissertation topic.
 And even though I still felt physically terrible and the mental illness remains to this day …